JPKUMAWAT/CyberSecurity-VAPT-Networking-Pro-/01-Networking-Fundamentals/02-TCP-IP-Model-Explained.md

 Wi-Fi
 ```

+It handles technologies used to move data across the local link.

 ---

-# 11. MAC Address
+# 19. MAC Address

-A MAC address is used for communication at the local network/link level.
+A MAC address is a link-layer address used by network technologies such as Ethernet.

 Example: